NOVEL EXCERPT from Plant a Seed

 The beggar dropped to her knees in front of the water cart and cupped her hands under the spigot of the jar.
 The boy knelt at her side.
 A thin trickle of water ran out and the beggar washed her face quickly, cupped her hands and drank a long swallow, then filled her cupped hands again for the boy.
 The water left a semicircle on his dusty face and he smiled, lines appearing around his eyes.

 The beggar was washing the boy's face and letting him drink and crying and thanking the cook all at the same time.
 On the line, a woman dug a coin out of her dress pocket and gave it to the boy, who looked at it and put it in his car.
 Another gave him a packet of hard government bread, wrapped in tinfoil., The boy held the packet in one hand, his car in the other.

 Lily said, Mama, I'm gonna take them some oranges, and Ayan said, I'll wrap up a few liferoots for them to chew on.
 Let's hurry.

 Lily rushed out to the garden while Ayan gathered a few bundles of liferoot under her window that she had been saving as a gift for Lily's in-laws.
 She headed downstairs and slipped her feet into her sandals as Lily came from the back of the house with four oranges and a loaf of soft bread in a net bag.
-They arrived outside to find a small group of women standing around the beggar, who was smiling, and the boy, who was eating some of the hard bread.
+They arrived outside to find a small group of women standing around the beggar and the boy, who was eating some of the hard bread.